 2018 CO-AGE Potential Priorities

-Below you will find links for a summary of each of the CO-AGE issues for 2018.
-CO-AGE Members will be voting on one budget priority and two legislative priority issues.
-CO-AGE Members should have received instructions on voting.
-If you have not, please contact Eric Ryan (email@example.com) or 404.657.5343.
-Check back after July 15 for videos for each of the issues.
+Below are links to a summary of each of the potential CO-AGE issues for 2018.
+CO-AGE Members will be voting to determine one budget priority and two legislative priority issues.
+CO-AGE Members have received instructions on voting.
+If you are a member and did not see voting instructions, please contact Eric Ryan (firstname.lastname@example.org) or 404.657.5343.
+Check back after July 15 for videos of each of the issues.

 You can Join CO-AGE before June 30, 2017 to vote on the issues.